 The ASBrS recommends CPM as a good option to consider for female BRCA carriers and those with a strong family history of breast cancer.
 CPM is rarely a good choice for male cancer, even with the BRCA gene, they say.

-• Simple (total) mastectomy.
-The surgeon removes the breast, areola, nipple, and most of the overlying skin.
+• Simple (total) mastectomy: The surgeon removes the breast, areola, nipple, and most of the overlying skin.
 They may also remove the sentinel lymph nodes.

-The surgery usually involves a short hospital stay of 1 to 3 days and a follow-up in 1 to 2 weeks, but it may be longer if your procedure is more complex, or if you also opt for immediate reconstructive surgery.
 You also have an option for a delayed reconstruction or no reconstruction at all.
-The type of mastectomy you have will also impact when you can resume normal activities, which can be 4 to 6 weeks or more.
+The type of mastectomy you have will also impact when you can resume typical activities, which can be 4 to 6 weeks or more.

 Preparing for surgery